ahmed-el-awad/senior-project-interface/README.md

 From the root directory, run

 ```
+npm install
 npm run start
 ```

-To start the development server.
+To install the dependencies and start the development server.
 Now press `w` in the same terminal to open the website on web.
 Alternatively you can run the application on mobile through [Expo Go](https://expo.dev/go) but for now, web is preferred for debugging.

 ## Run the server